Key takeaways

 How much does FreeStyle Libre 3 cost without insurance?

-Although there are no lower-cost generic versions of the FreeStyle Libre 3 Plus sensor, there are other continuous glucose monitor (CGM) sensors available.
-These include Eversense, Dexcom G and Guardian personal CGM system sensors.
+Although there are no low-cost generic versions of the FreeStyle Libre 3 Plus sensor, there are other continuous glucose monitor (CGM) systems available.
+These include Eversense, Dexcom G, and Guardian personal CGM system sensors.
 While all these devices are effective options for glucose monitoring, Dexcom and FreeStyle Libre are some of the most popular systems.
+Remember, sensors only work with one specific CGM system.
+They cannot be used interchangeably between CGM systems.

 RELATED: Dexcom vs. Freestyle Libre: Differences, similarities, and which one is better for you